High equity returns

 Blackstone (BX) and other major alternative asset managers started going public in 2007.
 Blackstone’s equity has returned a compounded annual growth rate of 22% over the past five years.
 It has paid out substantial dividends with a yield of 7%–9%.

-In 2015, Blackstone’s distribution to unitholders amounted to $2.73 with an annualized yield of 12.8%, which was 29% higher than the previous year.
-In 4Q15, the company paid a distribution of $0.61.
-The company managed higher distributable earnings of $878 million in 4Q15 on the back of $708 million in realized performance fees.
+In the first nine months of 2015, Blackstone’s distribution to unitholders amounted to $2.12 with an annualized yield of 9%, or 58% higher than the previous year.
+In the third quarter, the company paid a distribution of $0.49.
+The company managed higher distributable earnings of $692 million in 3Q15 on the back of $470 million in realized performance fees.

 Together, these companies form ~1.4% of the Financial Select Sector SPDR Fund (XLF).